howyp/library-demo/README.md

 ```

 Results will be sent on a local web server as you add, remove and make changes to the watched source and spec folders.

+You can also run the api tests with jasmine-node by running

 Continuous Integration